 Does your son initiate cuddling or make noises to get your attention?
 Does he reach up toward you to be picked up?
 Disinterest in seeking a loved one’s attention or bonding is a sign your baby may eventually have difficulty relating to others, which can be a struggle for those on the spectrum as they grow up.

 As a baby he loved to cuddle and he would always reach to us.
 He always craved touch and we know he’s a sensory seeker who prefers to be the receiver then the giver.
 It was when he was 2-1/2 we noticed he began to withdraw and this was unsettling, he seemed depressed.
+We know now that sensory wise and socially he was struggling a lot and the idea that “he is a boy this is normal” is wrong.
+Boys need hugs too and if a professional tries to convince you otherwise raise the red flag.

 7.)
 Lack Of Gesturing